csmiller/EMIRGE/README.txt

 emirge_rename_fasta.py --help

+** A note about single-end sequencing:

+EMIRGE was designed for and tested on paired-end sequencing reads.
+However, you can now use EMIRGE on single-end reads as well: simply omit the -2 parameter.
+Although I have done some basic testing on single-end reads, runs with single reads have NOT been as extensively tested as runs with paired reads.
+Please let me know how it works for you if you try EMIRGE with single-end reads.

 Please feel free to contact me (csmiller@berkeley.edu) with any problems, bug reports, or questions

 CANDIDATE SSU DATABASE
 ------------------------------